sebhildebrandt/mmon/README.md

 Linux is a registered trademark of Linus Torvalds, OS X is a registered trademark of Apple Inc., Windows is a registered trademark of Microsoft Corporation.
-Node.js is a trademark of Joyent Inc., Intel is a trademark of Intel Corporation, Raspberry Pi is a trademark of the Raspberry Pi Foundation, Debian is a trademark of the Debian Project, Ubuntu is a trademark of Canonical Ltd.
+Node.js is a trademark of Joyent Inc., Intel is a trademark of Intel Corporation, Raspberry Pi is a trademark of the Raspberry Pi Foundation, Debian is a trademark of the Debian Project, Ubuntu is a trademark of Canonical Ltd., Docker is a trademarks of Docker, Inc.
 All other trademarks are the property of their respective owners.

 ## License [![MIT license][license-img]][license-url]